Barham, John Kenneth Interview

 It’ll come back to you.

-… of the sawmill now, but at any rate, that’s where he went to work; and he stayed there for I think … only six months I think it was … ‘cause he said to my mother, “It’s too cold here – let’s go down to a warmer place.”
+… of the sawmill now, but at anyway, that’s where he went to work; and he stayed there for, I think only six months, I think it was, ‘cause he said to my mother, “It’s too cold here – let’s go down to a warmer place.”
 And she said, “Where are we going to go?”
 And he said, “I think we’ll go down to Hawke’s Bay.”
 And so we came down, and he had enough money to buy a little cottage on Hardinge Road, Ahuriri.
 I think he only paid about £600 for the cottage, and that’s where I was brought up as a child.
-I went to the Convent school at Coronation Street – a Catholic school it was, run by just three nuns.
-And they used to walk to the convent from … I used to walk every day from the hill anyway, down to the school.
+[Loud hammering outside] I went to the Convent school at Coronation Street – a Catholic school it was, run by just three nuns, and they used to walk every day from the hill anyway, down to the school.

 About 1939 war broke out.
 I was fifteen and a half then, and I said to my dad “I’d like to join the Navy”, and he said, “Son, you’re too young to go to war, I won’t sign the papers.”
 So he wouldn’t let me go in the Navy.
 When I turned seventeen I said to him, “Dad, can I join the Navy?”
-And he said, “I think I’ll let you go now”, he said.
-So I joined the Navy for the war, and I stayed in to [for] the rest of the war.
-And I signed on as a radio operator in the Navy, and I joined the ship the ‘Gambia’; that was a New Zealand Cruiser, and it was destined to join the British Pacific Fleet, that’s right – it joined the British fleet along with the Americans.
+And he said, “I think I’ll let you go now.”
+So I joined the Navy for the war, and I stayed in ‘til [for] the rest of the war.
+And I signed on as a radio operator in the Navy, and I joined the ship the ‘Gambia’; that was a New Zealand Cruiser, and it was destined to join the British Pacific Fleet, that’s right; and it joined the British fleet along with the Americans.
 And [of] course I knew what war was then, because every second or third day the fleet would be attacked by kamikaze pilots from Japan.
 Some of them were sunk, and there was quite a loss of life.
+That’s right.

-That’s right … finally the war finished and our job was to go down to a place called Wakayama, where all the prisoners of war were held from the Burmese action.
-That place was [?] … oh, I went down with two of the hospital ships, that’s right.
-And then we sailed from Yokohama to Tokyo Bay for the signing of the peace [treaty], and the USS ‘Missouri’ was the ship that was going to be the one that the peace [treaty] was going to be signed on, and it was already anchored there.
-So we pulled up about … oh, I would think about … it was yards in those days … about four hundred yards from the ‘Missouri’.
+Finally the war finished and our job was to go down to a place called Wakayama, where all the prisoners of war were held from the Burmese action.
+And oh, I went down with two of the hospital ships, that’s right.
+And then we sailed from Yokohama to Tokyo Bay for the signing of the peace [treaty], and the USS ‘Missouri’ [background noise] was the ship that was going to be the one that the peace [treaty] was going to be signed on, and it was already anchored there.
+So we pulled up about … oh, I would think about … it was yards in those days, about four hundred yards from the ‘Missouri’.
 We could see what was going on but we couldn’t hear what was being said.

-And then I returned to New Zealand and got out of the Navy, and that was in 1946 when I … yeah, it was ‘46, that’s right … in January ‘46 I got out of the Navy and came home to Napier.
+And then I returned to New Zealand and got out of the Navy; that was in 1946 … yeah, it was ‘46, that’s right … in January ‘46 I got out of the Navy and came home to Napier.

 What was your rank while you were in the Navy?

 I was a Leading Radio Operator in the Navy.
 Before I joined the ship, twelve of us were sent to Guadalcanal up in the Solomon Islands with a mobile radar unit and stationed alongside American aircraft batteries; and mainly they were alongside airports.
-And that would be the worst part of my life in the Navy, was going up to the Solomon Islands, ‘cause ooh … there’s just some living creatures like tree snakes and land crabs; all sorts of different … [next section noisy]
+And that would be the worst part of my life in the Navy, was going up to the Solomon Islands, ‘cause … ooh, there’s just some living creatures like tree snakes and land crabs; all sorts of different … [next section, noisy external drilling]

 When I came home I didn’t know what I was going to do, and so I went round different places; they says, “No, we’re not taking anybody on but I’ll put your name down.”
-I finally ended up getting a job with a motor trimmer who was trimming cars and all that, and doing niche sort of work, you know?
-And I lasted there for probably two or three years, and then I got a job with Russell Pettigrew driving trucks over to Taupō.
-I wasn’t really built for trucking but I stuck it out; and then I went on to Newman’s Coach Lines, which was a bus from Napier to Wellington, and that was much better because all the freight walked on – you didn’t have to lift anything.
-[Chuckles] I stuck with Newman’s for about ten years.
+I finally ended up getting a job as a motor trimmer who was trimming cars and all that, and doing niche sort of work, you know?
+And I lasted there for probably two or three years, and then I got a job with Russell Pettigrew driving trucks from Napier to Taupō.
+I wasn’t really built for trucking but I stuck it out; and then I went on to Newmans Coach Lines, which was a bus from Napier to Wellington, and that was much better because all the freight walked on – you didn’t have to lift anything.
+[Chuckles] And I stuck with Newmans for about ten years.

 When I turned sixty my son had a scaffolding contract up at Marsden Point.
 They were doing a revamp up there, and he said, “If you want to come up to Marsden Point, you’re welcome”, you know?
 And I said to my wife, “Well – want to go to Whangārei?”
-And she said, “Oh, I’d love to.”
-So that’s where we ended up, up there for three years in Whangārei, and we rented our house.
-We’d bought a house and we rented it while we were up there; worst thing we ever did, because when we came back it was absolutely trashed.
+And she said, “Ooh, I’d love to.”
+So that’s where we ended up, up there for three years in Whangārei, and we rented the house – we’d bought a house and we rented it while we were up there; worst thing we ever did, because when we came back it was absolutely trashed.
 Cost us a fortune to get it fixed, you know?

 Just for relaxation, my wife had a couple of horses in harness, and I used to travel to sports meetings all around the country.
 I used to tow the horse in the horse float.
-I had to get a decent car to tow the … that’s right, so I ended up with an Oldsmobile car, American car.
+I had to get a decent car to tow, that’s right, so I ended up with an Oldsmobile car … American car.

-When I came back from Whangārei, I got a job at Whakatu Freezing Works so I said to myself, “I don’t think I’ll last very long here.”
-I didn’t really like the job, but I struggled on a bit; and then one of the bosses of Whakatu came to me and he said, “Would you like to be a supervisor?”
+When I came back from Whangārei, I got a job at Whakatu Freezing Works; I said to myself, “I don’t think I’ll last very long here.”
+I didn’t really like the job, but I struggled on a bit, and then one of the bosses at Whakatu came to me and they [he] said, “Would you like to be a supervisor?”
 “Hmm – that sounds all right.”
-He said, “Be salary; might be a little bit of extra time, but”, he said, “the salary will be good.”
-The money was good in those days at Whakatu, you know; so [I] stuck Whakatu out, and in 1967 [1986] Whakatu suddenly closed down leaving about twelve hundred workers out in the road; they shut all the gates.
-I can’t remember why they shut it down, but it was pretty hard on all those guys, not getting any wages every week, you know?
+He said, “Be salary; there might be a little bit of extra time, but”, he said, “the salary will be good.”
+And the money was good in those days in [at] Whakatu, you know, so I stuck Whakatu out.
+Then in 1967 [1986] Whakatu suddenly closed down leaving about twelve hundred workers out in the road.
+They shut all the gates; I can’t remember why they shut it down, but that was pretty hard on all those guys, not getting wages every week, you know?
 [Of] course I was one of those too – my salary stopped.
 But I’d joined a … what do they call it?
 Pay so much money into … dollar for dollar it was, you know; they paid a dollar, I paid a dollar.
-And I had all that money that I got from Whakatu – I think it was about … something like twelve for each £1,000 from Whakatu.
+And I had all that money that I got from Whakatu – I think it was about … something like [?twelve?] of each £1,000 from Whakatu.
 Luckily I got given it back, ‘cause it was all the money I’d put in.

 A superannuation fund?